muhammadmueenarif/JS-For-Beginners---A-Complete-Course-for-Beginners/readme.txt

 var element3=  document.createComment("This is JS Comment");
 console.log(element);
 // it will create a new comment node with the text "This is JS Comment".

+Lec 58.
+Append child and insert before. var parent = document.getElementById("header");
+var child = document.createElement("h3");
+child.textContent = "Kashan Moin"
+parent.appendChild(child);
+// it will append the child element to the parent element.

+var target = document.getelementbyid("new");
+target.insertBefore(element.target.childNodes);
+// it will insert the element before the target element.

+target.insertBefore(element.target.childNodes[4]);
+// it will insert the element before the target element's 4th child node.